-The next auditions will be at Teatro Paraguas Studio Space on:
+The next auditions will be at the Santa Fe Improv space (1213 Mercantile, Suite D) on:

 To get an audition spot on either day, contact us with a brief bio that includes any improv experience you have.
 Experience isn’t necessary but it’s helpful for us to know what kind of training you have.
 After your audition, we will determine the class that will be right fit.